raycacuts/TravelTrack/README.md

-# React + Vite

-Track places you've been and spots you want to go.
-Works with a React frontend and Node.js backend.

 ## Features
 - Log visited cities and planned trips
 - Interactive map with markers and travel lines
 - User login/signup with JWT
-- Upload avatar
 - Mobile friendly

 ## Tech